Accelys/twerk/TWERKSUBTHEME/README.md

   You should use Gulp in this sub-theme.
 Just do `npm install` in the theme's folder for installing and use `gulp` for running the watcher.
 We've added some nice features:
-  * Sass compiling, including source maps and autoprefixer;
+  * SASS compiling, including source maps and autoprefixer;
-  * JS Hint, and uglify;
+  * ES Lint and uglify;